-If you have an interest in supporting people living with dementia to access nature and the outdoors, we are offering free online information sessions for staff, volunteers and organisations.
+If you have an interest in supporting people living with dementia to access nature and the outdoors, we are offering free online taster training sessions for staff, volunteers and organisations.

 This is part of our Dementia Skills Programme.
 It is essential that you have completed the first module in our Dementia Skills Session training programme, ‘Thinking Differently About Dementia‘, providing you with the foundation knowledge you need to get the most out of your Time in Nature session.